 Leo, an autonomous baggage handling robot, created by SITA Labs can transport baggage within high traffic environments such as an airport with much ease.
 From collecting luggage from a traveler at the entrance to carrying it to the handling area, Leo can take care of the entire transportation process.
 Aiding Leo is Kate, a mobile check-in kiosk.
 Kate identifies the closest check-in stations and expedites the process.
 Both are equipped with obstacle avoidance technology.
 Leo participated in a trial at the Geneva Airport, and the two robots traveled around the world demonstrating their capabilities.

 Virtual Assistance Through Chatbots

-Chatbots have seen successful integration in fields such as banking, healthcare and education.
-Apart from facilitating real-time customer engagement, they are quite effective in responding to comments and queries,hence establishing better connection with the customers.
+Chatbots have seen successful integration in fields such as banking, healthcare, and education.
+Apart from facilitating real-time customer engagement, they are quite effective in responding to comments and queries, hence establishing a better connection with the customers.
 Through the incorporation of ML and AI, they have grown to be more than just response generating programs.
-They are being used in travel industry to help travelers aid in planning and schedule management.
-Be it making suggestions on places to visit, or searching for ideal flights, or providing information on traffic, chatbots and virtual assistants form an important part of the travel industry now.
+They are being used in the travel industry to help travelers aid in planning and schedule management.
+Be it making suggestions on places to visit, or searching for ideal flights, or providing information on traffic, chatbots, and virtual assistants form an important part of the travel industry now.

-Hello Hipmunk, a personal virtual travel assistant from Hipmunk, has successfully merged with messaging platforms such as Facebook, Slack and Skype, and provides all round assistance to users.
-When asked a question, it accesses massive datasets of pricing, itineraries and room inventory, to provide instant and contextually pertinent advice.
+Hello Hipmunk, a personal virtual travel assistant from Hipmunk, has successfully merged with messaging platforms such as Facebook, Slack, and Skype, and provides all-around assistance to users.
+When asked a question, it accesses massive datasets of pricing, itineraries, and room inventory, to provide instant and contextually pertinent advice.
 It also provides alerts based on preferences such as price.
-It delivers a personalised experience by remembering conversations about future travel plans, and shows suggestions for hotels and more on the tentative dates.
+It delivers a personalized experience by remembering conversations about future travel plans and shows suggestions for hotels and more on the tentative dates.

 Scenario in India